Assessment of Parkinson's Disease Medication State through Automatic Speech Analysis: Corpus description

 \section{Corpus description}

 The corpus used in this study is the FraLusoPark database \cite{fralusoparkDB}, which contains the recordings of 139 European Portuguese speakers.
 The control group, composed of 65 healthy volunteers, is age-matched and sex-matched with the PD group, composed of 74 subjects.
 The patient group contains 38 male with an average age of 65 years ($\pm$11.9), and 37 female, with an average age of 70 ($\pm$8.5) years.
-Patients were recorded twice, OFF medication (i.e.: at least 12 hours after withdrawal of all anti-Parkinsonian drugs), and ON medication (i.e.: following at least 1 hour after the administration of the usual medication).
+Each patient was recorded twice on the same day, OFF medication (i.e.: at least 12 hours after withdrawal of all anti-Parkinsonian drugs), and ON medication (i.e.: following at least 1 hour after the administration of the usual medication).
+All the recordings where performed under exactly the same environmental conditions.

 Participants were required to perform 9 speech production tasks with an increasing complexity in a fixed order: (1) three repetitions of the sustained phonation of the vowel /a/, (2) two repetitions of the maximum phonation time (vowel /a/ sustained as long as possible), (3) oral diadochokinesia (repetition of the pseudo-word \textit{pataka} at a fast rate for 30 s.), (4-5) reading aloud of 10 words and 10 sentences, (6) reading aloud of a short text ("The North Wind and the Sun"), (7) reading aloud of a set of sentences with specific prosodic properties, (8) storytelling speech guided by visual stimuli, and (9) engaging in a spontaneous conversation for around three minutes.
-Thus, the dataset contains 9 ON and 9 OFF recordings for every speaker, with a total of 1332 recordings.

 Table \ref{tbl:corpus_clean} shows the duration of the corpus by task and medication state after removal of pauses and therapists' interventions.